MailboxValidator/mailboxvalidator-codeigniter/readme.md

-# MailboxValidator CakePHP Email Validation Package
+# MailboxValidator CodeIgniter Email Validation Package

 MailboxValidator CodeIgniter Email Validation Package provides an easy way to call the MailboxValidator API which validates if an email address is valid.